bitgrip/angular-ngrx-blueprint/README.md

 We use the *ngrx* platform for our application state architecture <https://github.com/ngrx/platform>

+Additional general information about our store structure can be found in the wiki folder "wiki/architecture-app-state.md"

-Store was initially installed with:
+The whole store was initially installed with:

 ```
 npm install @ngrx/{store,effects,entity,router-store,store-devtools} --save